-One Love Escalation Workshops: Empowers young people with the tools and resources they need to see signs of healthy and unhealthy relationships and bring lifesaving prevention education to their communities.
-Locate your local One Love representative here.
+One Love Escalation Workshops: Empowers young people with the tools and resources they need to see signs of healthy and unhealthy relationships and bring life-saving prevention education to their communities.

 Clinical Tools Outside of Your Command

 Military Treatment Facilities (MTF) and Clinics: Found at military bases and posts around the world, MTFs provide urgent/emergency evaluations through urgent care centers and emergency departments, inpatient psychiatric services, outpatient therapy and medications as well as substance misuse treatment depending on the size and scope of the clinic or hospital.
 Outpatient mental health services can be accessed by a referral from PCMs, EMHP Providers, and in some locations, have walk in access.